 Advantages over carrying two phones

-Separating your personal and work WhatsApp on a single mobile saves you from carrying two devices, paying two bills, and running out of battery in the afternoon.
-With an eSIM, you have both lines on the same phone and decide when to silence the work one.
+Separating personal and work WhatsApp on a single phone saves you from carrying two devices, paying two bills, and running out of battery in the middle of the afternoon.
+With an eSIM, you have both lines on the same phone and decide when to silence the work line.

 Frequently asked questions

-Can I have two WhatsApp accounts on the same phone without rooting?
+Can you have two WhatsApp accounts on the same phone without rooting?

-Yes, and it's the recommended way.
-On iPhone, you use WhatsApp's secondary account feature, and on Android, the manufacturer's duplicated app or WhatsApp Business.
+Yes, and it's recommended.
+On iPhone, you use WhatsApp's secondary account feature, and on Android, the manufacturer's dual app or WhatsApp Business.
 None of these options require rooting your phone or installing questionable third-party apps.

-Does a travel data eSIM work for WhatsApp verification?
+Does a travel data eSIM work to verify WhatsApp?

 Not always.
 Many travel eSIMs only provide internet, without a number or SMS, and WhatsApp needs to receive a code via SMS or call for activation.
-For the second WhatsApp, you need a line with a number; a data eSIM serves for browsing, not for registering the account.
+For a second WhatsApp account, you need a line with a number; a data eSIM is for browsing, not for registering the account.

 Can I have two WhatsApp numbers on an iPhone?

 Yes.
 Recent iPhones allow you to add a secondary account within the WhatsApp app itself, switching between them with a tap.
-You just need an active second number, whether it's an eSIM with a number or your secondary physical line.
+You only need an active second number, whether it's an eSIM with a number or your physical secondary line.

 How much data does using two WhatsApp accounts at once consume?

 Very little.
-Text messaging consumes minimal megabytes; what consumes the most are video calls and sending videos.
-Having two open accounts does not significantly multiply consumption if you only chat.
+Text messaging consumes minimal megabytes; video calls and sending videos consume the most.
+Having two accounts open doesn't significantly multiply data consumption if you're only chatting.

-Will I lose the second WhatsApp if I change phones?
+Do I lose the second WhatsApp account if I change phones?

 No, as long as you keep the number.
-If the second number is on an eSIM, you can transfer it to the new phone and log in to WhatsApp again with that same number.
+If the second number is on an eSIM, you can reinstall it on the new phone with the QR or code from your operator and log back into WhatsApp with that same number.
 Back up your chats before changing phones.

 Conclusion

-Having two WhatsApp numbers on a single mobile phone is no longer a hassle: with a second line and the app properly configured, you can separate work and personal life without carrying two phones.
-Choose a compatible mobile, activate the line, and in minutes you'll have both accounts ready.
-And when you travel, a data eSIM keeps you connected abroad without affecting your WhatsApp configuration.
+Having two WhatsApp numbers on a single phone is no longer a hassle: with a second line and the app properly configured, you can separate work and personal life without carrying two phones.
+Choose a compatible phone, activate the line, and in minutes you'll have both accounts ready.
+And when you travel, a data eSIM keeps you connected abroad without affecting your WhatsApp setup.